Calamaro82/TestAutomation/ReadMe.md

 	packages\Nunit.ConsoleRunner.3.11.1\tools\nunit3-console.exe WestpacTestAutomation.csproj --params=env=<KEY>

 The valid values for the parameter environment correspond to the **keys** defined in the **app.config** file.
 If no environment is choosen, **prod** is used by default.

+### Reports

+The test results are saved in an xml file called **TestResult.xml** to ease their reading I included a tool that converts the xml file into an html report.
+To run it type:

+	extent -i <InputTestResultsFile> -o <outputFolderPath>

+This will read the results from **InputTestResultsFile** and write the html report in the **outputFolderPath**.